medinLaVie/medinLaVie.github.io/_posts/2024-04-09-ai-backend-as-a-service.md

 Q: LLMs have introduced an entirely new paradigm of computing.
 How are you thinking about the shift from deterministic to probabilistic computing inside of Convex?

 My model of the AI landscape is that LLMs are great at doing human tasks and computers are great at doing computer tasks.There's been a huge increase in efficiency from modern generative AI being able to come up with good approximate solutions to probabilistic jobs that once were the domain of humans.
-But, this hasn't reduced our reliance on logic and strong guarantees - things like databases, strong consistency, knowing your data is stored correctly and easy to interact with.
+But, this` hasn't reduced our reliance on logic and strong guarantees - things like databases, strong consistency, knowing your data is stored correctly and easy to interact with`.
 Strong guarantees on the lower layers of the stack allow developers to move faster on the probabilistic stuff because they don’t have to deal with unexpected corner cases and ambiguity.

 So, I think these two things go hand in hand.
 I don't think we should consider AI as a replacement for traditional systems engineering.
 In many ways, AI solves problems that humans are good at, but databases empower humans and AIs to do the interesting things that they do.